 By-and-large, cases of inadequate security are going to be brought against either a commercial property owner or residential landlord (usually of an apartment or condo complex).

-Some examples of where we often see third-party assaults:
+Some examples of where our Fort Lauderdale lawyers often see third-party assaults:

 - Parking lots